-In addition to bulletin boards, the BAC posts important information and deadlines on the plasma screen installed above the elevator on the first floor.
-To submit information for posting, please contact the Office of Student Life at studentlife@the-bac.edu.
+In addition to bulletin boards, the BAC posts important information and deadlines on the plasma screens installed next to the elevator on the first floor.
+To submit information for posting, please contact the marketing and communications team at communications@the-bac.edu.